Salvation in the sanctuary

 August 19, 2023

-Accepting God’s gift of salvation through the death and resurrection of Jesus Christ is the very first step in your new Christian life.
-As a new believer in Christ, simply acknowledging His death for your sins is only the beginning.
-Those seeking salvation must be born again by repenting their sinful life to receive the Holy Spirit and be sanctified.
-This writing will break down the sanctification process for newly converted individuals and reveal God’s covenant to mankind through Jesus Christ.
+Acquiring God’s free gift of salvation through the death and resurrection of Jesus Christ is the very first step in your new Christian life.
+As a new follower of Christ, merely acknowledging His death for your sins is only the beginning.

 Before Christ

-The literal Israelites practiced animal sacrifices to allow temporary forgiveness of their sins before Christ’s atonement.
-These ceremonial works were temporarily imposed because of transgressions against the everlasting moral law (Galatians 3:19).
-Since the wages of sin is death (Romans 6:23), the sinner would have to face death upon themself or instead provide an offering to the Lord.
-For the latter option, the sinner would have to transfer their sin to a clean animal, which consists of no sin.
-The transgressor would confess their sin to the innocent animal (resulting in the symbolic transfer of the sin), and that animal would be put to death.
+The Israelites practiced animal sacrifices to allow temporary forgiveness of their sins before Christ’s atonement.
+These ceremonial works were temporarily inflicted because of transgressions against the moral law (Galatians 3:19).
+Since the wages of sin is death (Romans 6:23), the sinner would have to face death upon themself or instead provide a sacrifice to the Lord.
+For the latter option, the sinner would have to transfer their sin to a clean animal, which inherently consists of no sin.
+The transgressor would confess their sin to the innocent animal (resulting in the symbolic transfer of the sin), and then that animal would be put to death.
 The blood of the animal (representing the sin) is taken by the high priest into the tabernacle and he pours it onto the vail (Leviticus 4:6).
-This kept a record of the sins throughout the year and allowed the cleansing of sin from God’s people without having to face death upon themselves.
+This kept a record of the sins throughout the year and allowed the cleansing of sin from God’s people without having to confront death upon themselves.
 The tabernacle would be cleansed once yearly on the Day of Atonement, where the sins are symbolically removed.

 The tabernacle